dayvedev-flutterProjects/tennis_app/README.md

 # tennis_app

-A Flutter project to build the UI of a tennis app concept by UIGiants on dribbble.
+ A Flutter project to build the UI of a tennis app concept by Kate Dihich for UIGiants on dribbble.

 ## Getting Started